a-guillot/OpenMP/README.md

 ```

 An interesting point here is that the iterator is private by default: each thread will have a different i, and there won't be any concurrency problem.

+### `reduction` Example

+OpenMP provides us with the `reduction` clause, which is very useful when you need to apply the same operation to a structure (e.g. compute the sum of an array).

+The following snippet shows how it is possible to perform a reduction: